wojtryb/Shortcut-Composer/README.md

   - screen,
   - darken,
   - lighten

+- ### Create painting layer with blending mode
+  Pie menu for creating a new layer with picked **blending mode**.
+Consists of most commonly used ones:
+  - normal
+  - erase
+  - overlay,
+  - color,
+  - multiply,
+  - add,
+  - screen,
+  - darken,
+  - lighten

 ### (`Cursor trackers`):
 Cursor tracker is an action for switching values using cursor movement, while the keyboard key is pressed.
 It changes a single krita property according to the cursor movement along horizontal or vertical axis. **The action does not recognise mouse clicks, and only requires hovering**